 Susan Kilgas, PhD

-Susan is a Postdoctoral Research Fellow at Dana-Farber Cancer Institute, Harvard Medical School at the Department of Radiation Oncology.
+Susan is a Postdoctoral Researcher at Dana-Farber Cancer Institute (Havard Medical School) at the Department of Radiation Oncology.
 Her main research interests lie in understanding how cells repair damaged DNA, and how failures in this process lead to cancer.
 She completed her Bachelor in Biomedical Science at Imperial College London, and moved onto the University of Oxford for her Master’s and Ph.D. degrees in Oncology, where she studied the interplay between the DNA damage repair and the ubiquitin-proteasome system.